Religious Education

 Being aspirational – expectation that pupils engage in scholarly study, engage critically with ideas, understand religions and worldviews and how these shape and are shaped by societies

-Being caring – demonstrate empathy and concern for others
+Being caring – demonstrating empathy and concern for others

 Having integrity – reinforcing ‘doing the right thing’ which features strongly in many religious traditions

-Being Creative – Respond to learning and express their ideas wide-ranging ways
+Being Creative – Responding to learning and express their ideas wide-ranging ways

-Being Community minded – develop a shared understanding of each other’s values, beliefs and life choices
+Being Community minded – developing a shared understanding of each other’s values, beliefs and life choices

 Scope and Sequence